iizukak/mdsite/README.md

 in/index.md
 in/foo/bar.md
 in/static/image.jpeg
-noml.yaml
+potage.yaml
 ```

-by executing `noml` command, you will get these outputs.
+by executing `potage` command, you will get these outputs.

 ```
 out/index.html